The Law of Prägnanz

 © Dropbox, Fair Use

-Remember, the law of Pragnanz can go a long way in helping you as a user experience designer to create effective and user-friendly interfaces.
+Remember, the law of Pragnanz can go a long way in helping create UIs that are both effective and user-friendly.
 After all, Pragnanz is one of the centermost Gestalt laws.
-So, use it to make design works that align with users' natural perceptual tendencies and confirm the results with usability testing.
-Ultimately, it will result in more successful and satisfying user experiences overall.
+So, it’s wise to use it to make design works that align with users' natural perceptual tendencies and confirm the results with usability testing.
+Ultimately, it will result in more successful—and more satisfying—user experiences overall.

 Learn More about the Law of Prägnanz